 Find information about using and setting up Integrator

-Integrator is a tool that helps you do data integration and build data warehouses on powerful platforms such as IBM PureData for Analytics (Netezza), Amazon RedShift, Apache Spark, and other systems.
+Integrator is a software solution that helps with data integration and building data warehouses on powerful platforms such as IBM PureData for Analytics (Netezza), Amazon RedShift, and Apache Spark.

 A job is a reusable component that does some defined work.
 A single job may read from one or more data sources and write to one or more targets.
 In most cases, the processing within a job is atomic and consistent, meaning the job as a whole will either completely succeed or fail.
 Data will either be committed or rolled back to its pre-job state based on job success or failure.
 In either case, the Integrator engine will clean up and remove all temporary tables and other intermediate processing artifacts.